score-json/json/TSF/trustable/parse-json-data/PJD-04.md

     Erikhu1: 1.0
 ---

-The service correctly parses 64-bit integers (exceeding the range defined in RFC8259).
+The service provided by the nlohmann/json library correctly parses 64-bit integers (exceeding the range defined in RFC8259).